felipeek/rawhttps/README.md

 - [x] Check FINISHED's `verify_data`
 - [ ] Use scheduler instead of one thread per connection
 - [ ] Stop running threads in rawhttps_server_destroy
-- [ ] Check behaviour of TLS with HTTP keep-alive
+- [x] Check behaviour of TLS with HTTP keep-alive
-- [ ] Support certificate chain (and also redesign certificate load to load only once)
-- [ ] Implement at least one STREAM cipher and maybe one AEAD cipher
+- [-] Implement at least one STREAM cipher and maybe one AEAD cipher **(Hoshoyo refused to implement a STREAM cipher)**

 ## far future
 - [ ] Modify code to support HTTP keep-alive